Sudans Bashir Appears Before Prosecutor - UrduPoint

 When he imposed a state of emergency on February 22 in a bid to quell protests that erupted in December over the spiralling costs, Bashir issued a decree making it illegal to possess more than $5,000 in foreign currency.

-But in April, Burhan said more than $113 million worth of cash in three currencies had been seized from Bashir's residence after he was toppled.
+But in April, military council chief Burhan said more than $113 million worth of cash in three currencies had been seized from Bashir's residence after he was toppled.

 A team of police, army and security agents found seven million Euros ($7.8 million), $350,000 and five billion Sudanese Pounds ($105 million).